mt-cs/gaea/README.md

 | 15 | **Design** - Program demonstrates appropriate level of difficulty. |
 | 15 | **Design** - Solution is well designed and uses appropriate class and method decomposition. |
 | 10 | **Design** - Meets all style guidelines. |

-## Academic Dishonesty

-Any work you submit is expected to be your own original work.
-If you use any web resources in developing your code you are strongly advised to cite those resources.
-The only exception to this rule is code that is posted on the class website.
-The URL of the resource you used in a comment in your code is fine.
-If I google even a single line of uncited code and find it on the internet you may get a 0 on the assignment or an F in the class.
-You may also get a 0 on the assignment or an F in the class if your solution is at all similar to that of any other student.